openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     non-negative, 0-based integer).
   - To address all elements within an array, append a null value to the array.

-Verifiers MUST NOT point to the same claim more than once in a single query.
+Credential Issuers MUST NOT point to the same claim more than once in a single query.
 Wallets SHOULD ignore such duplicate claim queries.

 ## Processing